Sum1Code/Raylib-GameEngine/README.md

-# Rayengine << DISCONTINUED >>
+# Rayengine-C++ << DISCONTINUED >>
 A UI Game engine made with Raylib.. cheating? definitely...

-# NOTICE
+# IMPORTANT NOTICE
-This repository and project has been migrated to the new rayengine repository: https://github.com/Sum1Code/rayengine.git
+This repository has been discontinued and the project has been moved to the new rayengine repository: https://github.com/Sum1Code/rayengine.git
+The new project uses rust-lang instead

 ## DEPENDENCIES
 - raylib 4.5.0